alconley/spectrix/README.md

 ### Running

-Currently have tested this on Apple M3 Macbook Pro (Memory: 18 GB) running macOS Sonoma Version 14.6.1, Ubuntu 22.04.5 LTS,
+Currently have tested this on Apple M3 Macbook Pro (Memory: 18 GB) running macOS Sonoma Version 14.6.1 and Ubuntu 22.04.5 LTS.
+Both use python 3.13.

 Make sure you are using the latest version of stable rust by running `rustup update`.
 Rust is very easy to install on any computer.
 First, you'll need to install the Rust toolchain (compiler, cargo, etc).
 Go to the [Rust website](https://www.rust-lang.org/tools/install) and follow the instructions there.